omerbyrk/flutter-boilerplate/README.md

-# covid19_app
+# Flutmovie

-A new Flutter project.
+A flutter boilerplate with movie example

 ## Getting Started